 The current Ofsted report is 'Good' from February 2018.
-Pupil attendance data for the whole school during the period between September 2019 and March 2020 when the school closed due to the Coronavirus Pandemic was 95.3%.
-There are no test results for June 2020 because of the school closure.
+Pupil attendance data for the whole school during the period between September 2021 and July 2022 was 93.5%.
+This is in line with other primary schools in the area.

 Going concern